joelcancela/S7_MP_PolyEscape/polyescape_engine/README.md

 - Display all possibles answers for QCM
 - Services using "input services" can't be made as plugins for now because we haven't found yet a way to create dynamic routes
+- Need to implement a MapAdapter class to make XML request work for the *instantiate* route.

 ## Notes